 - Year 2: 50

 - Year 3: 50

 - Year 1: 50

 Both options are equally valid.
 You can specify how you'd like to enter targets for each indicator.

-- Re-define the indicator to fit previous data (the data is less useful when less specific)
+- Re-define the current indicator definition to fit previous data.
+(Going forward, the data will be less specific and therefore less useful.)

-- Do not include any data that does not fit the indicator definition (loss of previous information and record of work)
+- Do not include any data that does not fit the indicator definition.
+(This represents a loss of previous information and record of work done.)

 We can help with any of these options once you've decided what will work best for your organization.

 Didn't answer your question?
 Please email us at firstname.lastname@example.org.